Americans Rally for Religious Freedom

 “Because of this unconstitutional mandate, we are told that our beliefs, our conscience, no longer matter,” Hawkins said.
 “Friends, this is called tyranny.
 This is the type of tyranny that our forefathers fled from Europe and why our great nation was founded.
 It is this freedom that separates us from many other nations and dictatorships around the world which enslave their countrymen.”

-Asked to comment on the rally, an HHS spokesperson said, “Our policy accommodates religious liberty while protecting the health of women.
-The policy ensures that if a woman works for religious employers with objections to providing contraceptive services as part of its health plan, the religious employer will not be required to provide contraception coverage, but her insurance company will be required to offer contraceptive care free of charge.”
+Asked to comment on the rally, a spokesman for HHS said, “Our policy accommodates religious liberty while protecting the health of women.
+The policy ensures that if a woman works for a religious employer with objections to providing contraceptive services as part of its health plan, the religious employer will not be required to provide contraception coverage, but her insurance company will be required to offer contraceptive care free of charge.”

 Star Parker, an anti-poverty activist, said that the mandate puts religious organizations that provide services to the poor in an untenable situation.